 1) Abstract ii

 2) Table of Contents .iii

 3) List of figures .iv

 4) Introduction 1

 a) Biopolitical analysis and eugenics 3

-b)
+b) Feminist analysis 8

 c) Current regulation of abortion in Hungary 11

-1) Funding system of abortion
+1) Funding system of abortion 12

-2) Accessibility of (emergency) contraception 13
+2) Accessibility of (emergency) contraception

 5) The debate on the abortion pill 2012 14

 a) The lack of professional debate on health risks 16

 b) Demographic concerns about unborn Hungarians 19

 c) Condemning abortion should also mean condemning the pill?
 22

 d) Economic and political motives 23

 6) Demography and population control 26

-a)
+a) A nation at war 26

 1) Hungary vs. the EU 27

 2) Defining groups, boundary making 31

 3) The clinical gaze 34

-b)
+b) Solutions 38

 1) Need for forming of public opinion 39

 2) Criminalization of abortion and forced sterilization 40

 c) Religious discourse on abortion 43

 7) Abortion in every day practice 47

 a) Internal political struggle 47

 1) Between political parties 48

-2) Between medical professionals and the state
+2) Between medical professionals and the state 51

 3) 'Giving a taste of their own medicine' 53

 b)

-c) 1
+c) l

 1) Educating the masses 61

 2) Reactions to recent events 64

 3) The doctor-patient relationship 68

 d)

 1) Contraception and abortion

-2) Education, economic status and abortion
+2) Education, economic status and abortion 85

-8) Conclusion
+8) Conclusion 91

 9) Bibliography 93